archanaraj-m/Ansible/notes/teamsinterviewqutns.md

 * Advantages of collections it is easy to find modules,in collections have roles and modules
 * For create the role command is``ansible-galaxy role init <rolename>``example ``ansible-galaxy role init skelton``

+# Handlers: running operations on change
+* Sometimes you want a task to run only when a change is made on a machine.
+For example, you may want to restart a service if a task updates the configuration of that service, but not if the configuration is unchanged.
+Ansible uses handlers to address this use case.
+Handlers are tasks that only run when notified.
 # Facts vs variables
 Ansible facts are data collected about the (target) systems on which Ansible takes actions.
 They are variables, but set by Ansible (in a way like system defined variables).
 They are collected during Gathering Facts stage of a playbook run, and it is controlled by the gather_facts setting.
 Ansible calls this variables discovered from systems.
 That said, it is possible to set custom facts also.
 Some examples are: